ArthurGareginyan/my-custom-styles/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8A88KC7TFF6CS
 Requires at least: 3.9
 Tested up to: 4.5
-Stable tag: 2.0
+Stable tag: 2.1
 License: GPL3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Easily and safely add your custom styles (CSS) to WordPress website's header.
+Easily and safely add your custom styles (CSS) to WordPress website's header directly out of your WordPress Dashboard without need of an external editor.

 == Description ==
-An easy to use WordPress plugin that gives you the ability to easily and safely add your custom styles (CSS) to WordPress website's header.
+An easy to use WordPress plugin that gives you the ability to easily and safely add your custom styles (CSS) to WordPress website's header directly out of your WordPress Dashboard without any need of an external editor.

+It’s purpose is to provide a familiar experience to WordPress users.
 No need anymore to editing a files of your theme and/or plugins for to add custom styles (CSS).
 Just add your CSS code in the field on the plugin page and this plugin will do the rest for you.

-It's really useful in case of any theme/plugin update, because your custom styles (CSS) would never be overwritten!
+It's really useful in case of any theme/plugin update, because your custom styles (CSS) would never be overwritten.
+Your custom styles will keep on working, no matter how many times you upgrade or switch your theme and plugins.

 On the plugin page you find the CSS editor powered by CodeMirror.
 It have syntax highlighting and line numbering options.
 Also this editor support a tab indentation.

-Your custom styles will keep on working, no matter how many times you upgrade or switch your theme and plugins.

 = Features =

-**Current features:**

 * Syntax highlighting (by CodeMirror)
 * Line numbering (by CodeMirror)